LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Also supported are a series of commonly used escape sequences.
 The following table shows all of the permissible escape sequences.

-.. _literals-table-1:
+.. _literals-string-escape:

-.. table:: Table 1: Supported Escape Sequences
+.. table:: Supported String Escape Sequences

    ================== ================= ======================
    Sequence           Value             Description